Octopus Deploy vs. Red Hat Ansible Automation Platform

 Entry-level Setup FeeOptionalNo setup fee

-Additional DetailsOctopus Server edition is available as a 30 day free trial on our unlimited tier for any scenario, including production, and commercial use.
-After the trial period ends you can keep your working configuration and upgrade to a paid license and continue deploying uninterrupted.
-Octopus Cloud is an alternative that is hosted by us, and is also available as a 30 day unlimited trial.
+Additional DetailsOctopus Server edition is available as a 30 day free trial on the unlimited tier for any scenario, including production, and commercial use.
+After the trial period ends a paid license is required to continue working on a configuration and deploying uninterrupted.
+Octopus Cloud is an alternative that is hosted by Octopus Deploy, and is also available as a 30 day unlimited trial.
 No credit card is needed to create a Octopus Cloud trial instance.
-You can convert the Cloud trial to a paid instance at any time during or after the trial period, and keep all of your instance configuration.
-Octopus also offers an Enterprise tier which offers advanced features for teams at scale including, advanced high availability, insights & DORA metrics, ServiceNow & Jira Service Management integration, unlimited instances, 24/7 support & service credits, and a Customer Success Manager.
-Volume discounts are available above 500 targets, and temporary bursting for certain scenarios is supported.
+The Cloud trial can be converted to a paid instance at any time during or after the trial period to keep all of the instance configuration.
+Octopus Deploy offers a Free tier (Cloud and Server) and a 30-day free trial of the Enterprise tier.
+No credit card needed.
+Octopus also offers a Professional tier with 8/5 support (9 am–5 pm on weekdays).
+The Enterprise tier provides advanced features for teams to scale, including high availability, DevOps Insights, ServiceNow & Jira Service Management integration, unlimited instances, 24/7 support & service credits, and a dedicated Customer Success Manager.

 More Pricing Information